evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 <details>
 <summary>Text content drift detection method</summary>
 The drift score, in this case, is the ROC-AUC score of the domain classifier computed on a validation dataset.
+The ROC AUC of the created classifier is compared to the ROC AUC of the random classifier at a set percentile (threshold).
 To ensure the result is statistically meaningful, we repeat the calculation 1000 times with randomly assigned target class probabilities.
 This produces a distribution with a mean of 0,5.
 We then take the 95th percentile (default) of this distribution and compare it to the ROC-AUC score of the classifier.
 If the classifier score is higher, we consider the data drift to be detected.
 You can also set a different percentile as a parameter.
 </details>

 ## Dataset-level drift